 We welcome people of all genders, sexualities, nationalities and creeds, and expect our readers to do the same.
 Sexist, racist, homophobic, transphobic or any other kind of discriminatory language will not be tolerated on this site.

 We go through all comments manually and will delete any that fail to meet standards of respectful interaction.
 We consider the ability to comment a privilege, not a right.
 This has perfectly nothing to do with censorship.
 You are welcome to respond elsewhere, we are not obligated to host your response here.
 Not every story has another side that needs to be heard, and journalism’s obsession with providing balanced accounts far too often turns it into a platform for the ignorant, the hateful, the bigoted.
+Actually, we went ahead and got rid of the comments section, it was mostly just the occasional spam bot in there anyway.

 Beyond that, we also understand that inclusion is about more than the absence of discrimination, and aim to publish a diverse variety of voices.
 We will not wait until this somehow falls into place, but will actively look for writers to enrich our cast with new perspectives.